 *Like fuzzy matching, Root Password is not a detection method itself, but rather a normalization function.
 Because of this root password match will always be accompanied by another policy violation.

-Password containing a user’s first or last name:
+Password contains a user’s first or last name: